 How to actively champion fat positivity in kink

-It’s easy, really.
-Respect fat people.
+It’s easy, really: respect fat people.
 Anti-fat sentiment is so hardwired into society, it can be hard to recognize at times.
 So, here are some ways to combat body shaming within the fetish community, and in day-to-day life too!

-• If you hear someone body shame or say something derogatory about a fat person, stand up for them
+• If you hear someone body shame or say something derogatory about a fat person, stand up for them and call it out

 • Don’t talk about being too fat or needing to diet in front of a fat person